Mapping Atlassian’s Open, No-Bullshit Workplace Culture

 ShipIt: What started as a hackathon has become a key ritual at Atlassian.
 ShipIt is a 24-hour quarterly innovation event where ad-hoc teams form to deliver a solution to a problem, or ideate on a personal project.

 “It’s about the creativity.
 It’s all about being daring and a bit nuts, and doing it collectively.
 There’s nothing like a group of people doing something crazy, together.”–Judd Garratt, designer

-From creating a better portal to address client issues, to improve the quality of the office bulbs, or brewing beer.
+From creating a better portal to address client issues, to improving the quality of the office bulbs, to brewing beer.
 ShipIt is an opportunity for people to set their creative juices free once the 24-hour countdown starts.
 The ultimate prize: bragging rights!

 Rocket Fuel: A day-long orientation to help acclimate new hires to the company, how Atlassian works, the culture, and more.
-This is followed by a 30-day, well defined, education and familiarization program.
-The next 30 day people receive suggestions about what they could explore.
-For the final 30 days of the induction program, new staff is encouraged to design their own learning adventure.
+This is followed by a 30-day well-defined education and familiarization program.
+For the next 30 days, people receive suggestions about what they could explore.
+For the final 30 days of the induction program, new staff are encouraged to design their own learning adventure.